rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 The ``checkSampling()`` method (see Line 23) generates a random walk of *nSim=30000* steps on the given graph and records by the way the observed relative frequency with which each vertex is passed by.
 In this example, the stationary transition probability distribution, shown by the ``showTransitionMatrix()`` method above (see Lines 31-), is quite adequately simulated.

-For more technical information and more code examples, look into the technical documentation of the :ref:`graphs-label`.
+For more technical information and more code examples, look into the technical documentation of the :ref:`graphs module <graphs-label>`.
 For the readers interested in algorithmic applications of Markov Chains we may recommend consulting O. Häggström's 2002 book: [FMCAA]_.

 Back to :ref:`Content Table <Tutorial-label>`